-It is probably no coincendence that of all possible varieties of operation which the KGB could have chosen as a vehicle to provide cover for Clemens' trips to Berlin, they picked one which produced information on a target which at the time was of number one importance to the West for positive intelligence collection, and to the East for security protection.
+It is no coincidence that of all possible varieties of operation which the KGB could have chosen as a vehicle to provide cover for Clemens' trips to Berlin, they picked one which produced information on a target which at the time was of number one importance to the West for positive intelligence collection, and to the East for security protection.
 At the time, BALTHASAR's information on uranium ore shipments was considered one of the few important successes of the Gehlen Organization.
 U.S. estimates of Soviet nuclear capability drew upon this type information.
 In addition to providing cover for Clemens' trips, BALTHASAR was obviously an ideal deception channel, but we do not know for certain whether the Soviets doctored the uranium sample and the ore shipment information for this purpose.
-There were other sources reporting on this field at that time.
-It is possible the Soviets were aware the information was already compromised and thus permitted BALTHASAR to pass good information.
+There were other sources reporting on this at that time.
+It is possible that the Soviets were aware the information was already compromised and thus permitted BALTHASAR to pass good information.
 It is equally possible the other sources were also under KGB control and part of a multi-channel deception.
 Both explanations are consistent with known KGB modus operandi.

-need to communicate directly with his wife, as Alfred would learn of Clemens' plans to come to Berlin through BALTHASAR and would automatically expect to see Clemens immediately after the meeting with BALTHASAR.
+said that Clemens would not need to report to Alfred about his contacts with BALTHASAR: Alfred would get this information from BALTHASAR himself.
+Thus Clemens would no longer need to communicate directly with his wife, as Alfred would learn of Clemens' plans to come to Berlin through BALTHASAR and would automatically expect to see Clemens immediately after the meeting with BALTHASAR.

-For the next two and a half years this case was used as a cover for Clemens's trips from West Germany to Berlin to meet his Soviet case officer.
-He delivered both his own and Felfe's reports on these trips and brought back instructions and money (often concealed in the lid of a candy-box).
+For the next two and a half years this case was used as a cover for Clemens' trips from West Germany to Berlin to meet his Soviet case officer.
+He delivered both his own and Felfe's reports on these trips and brought back instructions and money (often concealed in the lid of a candy-box.)
 Clemens met Alfred about every two months in a Karlshorst safehouse, where their discussions were regularly recorded on tape.
 For the most part their reports were delivered in clear text or orally by Clemens.
-Not until later were more elaborate and technical methods of communication introduced.
-The BALTHASAR case provided the main method of communication until the fall of 1955, when it collapsed because of one of those unhappy flaps of which Max had spoken so prophetically to Felfe.
-(Copies of BALTHASAR's reports to Clemens were found in the home of a Gehlen employee who had been accused of working for the East, and the case therefore was declared "blown to the opposition.")
+Not until later were more eleborate and technical methods of communication introduced.
+The BALTHASAR case provided the main method of communication until the fall of 1955, when it collapsed because of one of those unhappy flaps of which Max had spoken prophetically to Felfe.
+(Copies of BALTHASAR's) reports to Clemens were found in the home of a Gehlen employee who had been accused of working for the East, and the case therefore was declared "blown to the opposition.")
 While the insecure link via Gerda Clemens had been eliminated, the BALTHASAR channel was slow and unwieldy.
-There were two accommodation addresses to bolster it and there was Tiebel with his automobile for emergency use, but neither of these methods was safe or satisfactory for regular communication.
+There were two accomodation addresses to bolster it and there was Tiebel with his automobile for emergency use, but neither of these methods was safe or satisfactory for regular communication.